NickStat23/pfSense-TrueNAS-Home-Lab/README.md

 ![OpenVPN Clients](images/OpenvpnClients.png)

-Live view of active OpenVPN client sessions showing multiple devices tunneled back into the home network remotely.
-Displays real IP addresses, virtual tunnel IPs (10.0.23.x range), bytes transferred per session, and cipher negotiated.
+Three devices connected locally over the LAN tunnel and one cellular device connecting remotely from outside the network over WAN.
+Shows real IP addresses, virtual tunnel IPs in the 10.0.23.x range, bytes transferred per session, and the cipher in use.

 ---